thinkingjimmy/PoleStarChat/README.md

 The development of AI is still in its early stages, and many technologies are not yet refined.
 There is still a long way to go to achieve our goals.
 However, this does not mean that we cannot take the first step towards making AI more **approachable**:

 1. Improve the efficiency of using prompts:
-    1. You can call up pre-made prompts using familiar interaction operations and customize prompt parameters according to their needs.
+    1. You can use our preset prompt by typing @.
     2. In the future, we hope to reduce the difficulty of writing prompts.
 2. Lower the threshold for model invocation:
     1. Our application allows you to simultaneously use multiple models, such as GPT-3 and Stable Diffusion.